 With theatres shuttered for the time being, I’m going to be spending a lot more time chatting to creatives (at a safe distance, naturally), and the best of the situation is that I’m going to be keeping very good company if this cracking first interview of the lockdown is anything to go by.
 Rod Dixon, Artistic Director of Red Ladder Theatre since 2006, is all wisdom and passion when it comes to theatre.
 I could have edited this down into a pithier snapshot of this Sunday afternoon chat but actually, if there was ever a time to not short-change people stuck at home desperate for distractions, it’s now!
-Instead, we’re going back to the interview of two halves; Part I takes you to big questions and serious answers, Part II offers a lighter side of things.
-So here’s Part I with the brilliant Rod Dixon of Red Ladder Theatre – pour yourself a brew and get comfortable…
+So here’s the full chat with the brilliant Rod Dixon of Red Ladder Theatre – pour yourself a brew and get comfortable…

 What drew you into the theatre?

 I’m from Liverpool originally and I fell in love with a girl at the bus stop who used to get the same bus as me but went to a different school.
 She went to a girl’s school called St Julie’s and I thought she was absolutely wonderful.
 Every Wednesday night I saw that she was back on the bus going into town, so I plucked up the courage at the bus stop and said ‘where you going?’ and she went ‘I’m going Liverpool Everyman to the Youth Theatre.’
 And I was like ‘What?!’ and she said ‘come with me’ so I thought wow, I’m in!
 So I went to the Youth Theatre at Liverpool Everyman but I didn’t tell any of my mates because this being Liverpool, it’s quite a macho city – so I used to take football boots with me and pretend I was going to football practice.
 But that was my introduction; love was my introduction to youth theatre.